A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Conclusion

-Deprecation datasheets are one component for dealing with zombie datasets.
-Yet greater infrastructure is required to mitigate their use.
-In addition to datasheets, we have proposed the idea of a central repository where all deprecated datasets are listed, as well as a publication check for major conferences to ensure that emerging research no longer uses these data sources.
-We recognize that the maintenance of a centralized deprecation database is an administrative challenge, but it is also an important one; in addressing this to the ML research community, we have aimed to establish it in a culture of communal practice.
 Crucially, however, this work highlights what is inevitably a broader problem that proliferates in less transparent environments, including industry and personal contexts.
 For instance, not all deprecated datasets are stored on public online repositories, as datasets can be stored privately by an individual or company in perpetuity.
-Moreover, deprecated datasets may be used in industry applications, where models trained on these data are deployed in technological systems but leave no citation record for outside accountability.
-Additionally, zombie datasets highlight the urgent need to attend to relationships among datasets and, specifically, the challenge of tracing the impact of deprecations on derived and inherited datasets, a challenge the authors continues to work on.
-By addressing zombie datasets within the research community, we aim to make an intervention in this specific context, while raising awareness about what is inevitably a larger issue of the afterlives of deprecated datasets in industry and beyond.
+Moreover, deprecated datasets may be used in industrial applications, where models trained on these data are deployed in technological systems but leave no citation record for outside accountability.
+Additionally, the continued use of datasets with known problems highlights the urgent need to attend to the production of derivative datasets from deprecated ones, and the challenge of tracing any inherited issues, a topic the authors are addressing in forthcoming work.
+By creating a deprecation framework and proposing infrastructures to support the full data lifecycle, we hope to underscore the importance of a community-based approach to care practices for datasets, while raising awareness about the larger issue of the afterlives of deprecated datasets in academia, industry and beyond.